scoulomb/myk8s/Security/0-capabilities-bis-part1-basic.md

 ````

 And then using this custom image.
-For this we need a local registry as explained here:
+For this we need a local registry as explained here (or use alternative described [here](../README.md)):
 https://github.com/scoulomb/myk8s/blob/master/tooling/test-local-registry.sh

 We push our custom image to registry (as ephemeral need to repush at each restart)
 I could use dockerhub instead.